 There are many ways you can save for retirement, but pension schemes are specially designed for the job.

 The state pension provides a fairly low income once you reach state pension age (currently 65 for men and in the process of increasing from 60 to 65 for women).
 Between December 2018 and October 2020 the state pension age will rise to 66 for men and women.
-Between April 2026 and April 2028, it is due to rise to 67 (assuming Parliament passes the government's proposals), and further increases are planned.
+Between April 2026 and April 2028, it is due to rise to 67 and to 68 in the mid-2030s (assuming Parliament passes the Government's proposals), and further increases are expected after that.

 Private pension plans are schemes you can join through work or arrange for yourself.
-Private pension plans usually have a 'normal' pension age (commonly 65, at present) although you can start to draw a private pension as early as age 55.
+Private pension plans usually have a 'normal' pension age (commonly 65, at present) although you can start to draw a private pension as early as age 55 (due to rise to 57 in 2028 and to increase in step with state pension age after that).
 However, if you do draw your pension early you are likely to receive a lower income than if you had waited until the scheme's normal age.

 Private pension plans have tax incentives to encourage you to save: